 And here are the crazy hand carved hook earrings which I will never make again!

-UK lockdown update: I am currently shipping orders within 1-2 days with extra clean hands.
-I work from home and most orders are dropped in the postbox at the end of my street.
+UK lockdown update: I am currently shipping orders that fit in a postbox within 1-2 days.
+Larger orders, including framed moths, will ship within 7 days to limit my trips to the post office.
 Please allow a little extra time for delivery due to the ongoing worldwide disruption.
 Stay safe friends.
 Max Dismiss